nens/threedi-docs/source/e_1d_tutorial.rst

 *	Get acquainted with the different elements of a 1D combined sewerage system
 *	Configure the settings of a 1D model
 *	Validate your model schematization using the schematization checker
-*	Compile your model on the 3Di live site
+*	Compile your model on 3Di Live

 Before you start, please make sure to: